noah-art3mis/mirage/README.md

 ## TODO

+-   fix: result persists after randomization (regex to check if plate is in the text)
 -   fix: move palette to basic
 -   fix: hide advanced
 -   fix: palette placeholder doesnt break lines properly